 Over the past two decades, the consolidation of healthcare practices across the United States has led to problems for private medical practice sustainability.

 What can a private practice do when faced with these issues but wants to maintain independence?

-Rockett Healthcare is well-aware of the issues plaguing smaller, independent practices and works with these organizations to devise creative solutions to attract additional revenue streams.
+Rockett Healthcare Strategies is well aware of the issues plaguing smaller, independent practices and works with these organizations to devise solutions to attract additional revenue streams.